hpfs0/DragScaleCircleView/README.md

 * ~~impprove performence when the circle window move and drag.~~
 * crop the circle window from imageview.
 * add rect window option.
+* add custom properties of guideline.(et. on/off、size、color).
-* add guideline on/off option
+* add custom properties of border.(et. size、color).

 ## License